Nitesam/nts_houserobbery/README.md

 Cooldown Mechanism: A cooldown system is integrated into the script to avoid constant house robberies, enhancing the role-play experience.

-Please note that this script has been designed to work seamlessly with ESX Legacy and ox_lib, and has not been tested with other server bases or libraries.
+Please note that this script has been designed to work seamlessly with ESX Legacy and ox_lib.